dgopstein/atom-finder/README.md

 # atom-finder [![Build Status](https://travis-ci.org/dgopstein/atom-finder.svg?branch=master)](https://travis-ci.org/dgopstein/atom-finder)

 A Clojure library for finding [Atoms of Confusion](https://atomsofconfusion.com) in C projects.

-Facilities for:
+Contains facilities for:

  * Parsing C/C++ with Eclipse CDT library
  * Finding specific patterns in an AST
  * Traversing version histories through git
  * Parsing commit logs for bug/patch IDs

+Output from this work formed the basis of our paper at the Mining Software Repositories 2018 conference: [Prevalence of Confusing Code in Software Projects - Atoms of Confusion in the Wild](https://atomsofconfusion.com/papers/atom-finder-msr-2018.pdf).

 ## Project Structure Overview